-- As of 2022, for all other languages, or in the event a certified interpreter is unavailable, the interpreter must be qualified.
+- For all other languages, or in the event a certified interpreter is unavailable, the interpreter must be qualified.
 Qualified means the interpreter has documentation showing completion of at least 40 hours of healthcare interpreter training.

 - If certification is available for the language spoken by the injured worker, in order for the interpreter services to be paid by Pinnacol, a certified interpreter must be utilized.
 A qualified interpreter may be used if a good faith effort first was made to obtain a certified interpreter.